Skip to main content

 PDF Download

-• We are dedicated to achieving net zero by 2040 for our own operations.
-To realise this ambitious goal, we are proactively implementing measures to reduce air emissions, decrease energy consumption, enhance energy efficiency, improve waste and litter management, increase our reliance on renewable energy sources, and contribute to biodiversity conservation.
+• Achieving Net Zero by 2040: Commit to achieving net zero emissions for our operations by 2040 through proactive measures that reduce air emissions, decrease energy consumption, enhance energy efficiency, increase our reliance on renewable energy sources, improve waste management and sequester carbon in our landholdings.

-• Pursue efficiencies to reduce the PLA’s impact on the environment using sustainable procurement practices.
+• Sustainable Procurement Practices: Pursue efficiencies that reduce the PLA’s environmental impact by adopting sustainable procurement practices.

 Chief Executive